 - B-20 bio-diesel is a mixture of 20 percent agriculturally derived oils and fossil fuel.
 It burns cleaner than 100 percent diesel fuel, but is known to exhaust elevated levels of nitrogen oxides.
 B-50 and B-100 (50 percent and 100 percent agriculturally derived oils respectively) are also available in many areas.
-The oil is typically soybean derived and has been successfully used by the United States Military for years. - ☐ Compressed natural gas (CNG) is an efficient and clean fuel.
-However, CNG refueling stations can be quite expensive to construct, so this option would be more attractive to communities with existing CNG fuel stations. - Diesel hybrid buses employ a mixture of battery power and diesel fuel power.
+The oil is typically soybean derived and has been successfully used by the United States Military for years. - Compressed natural gas (CNG) is an efficient and clean fuel.
+However, CNG refueling stations can be quite expensive to construct, so this option would be more attractive to communities with existing CNG fuel stations. - □ Diesel hybrid buses employ a mixture of battery power and diesel fuel power.
 The technology is available for city transit buses and is currently being studied for its applicability to school buses.
-Early results indicate that "plug-in" hybrid electric-diesel vehicles, which charge at night, exhaust few emissions and can reduce fuel costs over the life cycle of the vehicle. - ☐ Kings Canyon Unified School District in California received the first all-electric school bus made by Trans Tech Bus and called the eTrans.
-It has a range of 45 to 120 miles based on a lithiumion battery and should be competitively priced against other hybrid buses. - ☐ In December 2008 the U.S. D.O.E. released a report to congress entitled "Fuel Cell School Buses", which documents the development of demonstration programs utilizing hydrogen fuel cells.
-To date, there have been several demonstrations of fuel cell or hybrid fuel cell battery buses for use in public transportation.
-However, fuel cell powered vehicles are very expensive to purchase and operate, and remain in an experimental phase.
+Early results indicate that "plug-in" hybrid electric-diesel vehicles, which charge at night, exhaust few emissions and can reduce fuel costs over the life cycle of the vehicle. - Kings Canyon Unified School District in California received the first all-electric school bus made by Trans Tech Bus and called the eTrans.
+It has a range of 45 to 120 miles based on a lithiumion battery and should be competitively priced against other hybrid buses.